 — Whitni Willmore, travel manager at Engineered Structures, Inc.

-Defining essential travel: Depending on the nature of the organization, it may be that nearly all travel is essential, in specific services roles, for example.
-For most corporate travel managers however, defining essential travel will hinge more on who is traveling, what the clients’ needs are, and where the traveler is heading.
+Defining essential travel: Depending on the nature of the organisation, it may be that nearly all travel is essential, in specific services roles, for example.
+For most corporate travel managers however, defining essential travel will hinge more on who is travelling, what the clients’ needs are, and where the traveller is heading.

 Unused ticket management: Understanding unused tickets and travel credits — and how they can be used — was important to most companies.
 Read how Egencia is helping travel managers leverage air credits with clear data.